List of Barnyard characters: Prunella

 Prunella (voiced by Grey DeLisle) is a female Provence Donkey that appears in the episode "Hickory Dickory Donkey" and uses Pip as a fake boyfriend to make her real boyfriend, Thor jealous.

 Plucky

-Plucky is a Tyrannosaurus rex that stars in "Plucky and Me".
+Plucky is a Tyrannosaurus that stars in "Plucky and Me".
 His roar is equivalent to the T. rex roar from Jurassic Park.

 Herb and Margaret

-Herb and Margaret are Freddy's parents that appears in the episode "Meet the Ferrets".
+Herb (voiced by Tom Kane) and Margaret (voiced by Jennifer Hale) are Freddy's parents that appears in the episode "Meet the Ferrets".
 Freddy tries to hide his non-carnivore ways from his parents, and he doesn't want to eat anybody.
 Herb wears a black hat with a green and orange tie, a black nose, and long whiskers, and Margaret wears curly hair with earrings and glasses.
 Herb somehow calls Margret "mother" and in one point Freddy angrily destroyed the projector, and Freddy calls his parents "Mum and Dad" also it's revealed that Freddy's real name is "Fredrick".